Boilertalk/Web3.swift/README.md

 Ethereum node (like [Infura](https://infura.io/)) to send transactions and read values from Smart Contracts without the need of writing your own implementations of the protocols.

-Web3.swift supports iOS, macOS, tvOS, watchOS and Linux with Swift Package Manager.
+Web3.swift supports iOS with Swift Package Manager.

 ## Example